Overview of Bone and Joint Tumors

 Heterotopic ossification (myositis ossificans) and exuberant callus formation after fracture can cause mineralization around bony cortices and in adjacent soft tissues, mimicking malignant tumors.

-Osteopoikilosis (spotted bones) is an asymptomatic condition of no clinical consequence but can simulate osteoblastic bone metastases of breast cancer.
+Osteopoikilosis (spotted bones, multiple bone islands) is an asymptomatic condition of no clinical consequence but can mimic osteoblastic bone metastases of breast or prostate cancer.
 It is characterized by multiple small, round, or oval foci of bony sclerosis, usually in the tarsal, carpal, or pelvic bones or the metaphyseal-epiphyseal regions of tubular bones.

+The primary cancer location can be identified over 85% of the time with a quality history and physical examination, CT of the chest/abdomen/pelvis, mammography in females, and prostate-specific antigen (PSA) in males.
 CT and MRI may help define the location and extent of a bone tumor and sometimes suggest a specific diagnosis.
 MRI is usually done if cancer is suspected.
-If tumors are suspected of being metastatic or involving multiple foci (multicentric), then radioisotopic technetium bone scanning should be done to search for additional tumors.
+If tumors are suspected of being metastatic or involving multiple foci (multicentric), then radioisotopic technetium-99 whole body bone scanning should be done to search for additional tumors.
+Positron emission tomography (PET) imaging may be done, often combined with CT (PET-CT).
+For possibly metastatic tumors, mammography in females and PSA in males may help identify the primary cancer.

 In children, most bone tumors are primary and benign, some are primary and malignant, and very few are metastatic.

-In adults, especially those age > 40, metastatic tumors are about 100 times more common than primary malignant tumors.
+In adults, especially those age > 40, metastatic tumors (eg, from breast, lung, prostate, or renal cancer) are about 100 times more common than primary malignant tumors.

 Assessment begins with plain x-rays but typically requires MRI and often other studies.